Chauman4/CS4440Project/README.md

 4. Import data.csv and make sure all the fields are the same type and name as the fields in Schema.js.
 5. If using Mac, run brew services start mongodb-community.
 If this doesn't work, then run brew services restart mongodb-community.
 6. Then run node server.js in the src folder in frontend and make sure it runs on localhost 5000.
 7. If you do not see the collections, then refresh MongoDB Compass.
+8. Then, go to localhost 3000 and the website should be running and working.